Modern Arnis: History

 Remy Presas studied his family's system from an early age.
 He went on to study the Japanese systems of Shotokan Karate and Judo, achieving high rank in each; but he simultaneously studied a variety of other Filipino systems, most notably Venancio Bacon's Balintawak.
 Beginning with a small gymnasium in Bacolod in the 1950s, he attempted to spread the art to the local youth as both a cultural legacy and a form of physical development or sport.
 He taught the art at the University of Negros Occidental-Recoletos.
 His desire to reinvigorate interest in his country's traditional martial art grew over time, and he began making modifications and improvements to what he had learned.
 In 1969 he moved to Manila at the request of a government official, and formed the Modern Arnis Federation of the Philippines.
 He was assisted by individuals such as those who now are on the Modern Arnis Senior Masters Council: Rodel Dagooc, Jerry dela Cruz, Roland Dantes, Vicente Sanchez, Rene Tongson, and Cristino Vasquez.
 He continued to develop and spread his art, including via books, until political considerations forced him to relocate to North America.

 There he met Wally Jay, George Dillman, and other artists who influenced his development of the art of Modern Arnis.
 In particular, many locks from Small Circle Jujitsu were added to Modern Arnis.
 The art continued to grow and change, in technique and in emphasis, though it always retained a focus on the single stick and on general self-defense.
 Those who trained with Remy Presas in the United States in the 1970s and early 1980s experienced the art differently from those who began training in the late 1990s.
 Throughout the 1980s and 1990s he traveled extensively for seminars – the principal form of instruction in the system was through weekend training camps held around the world but especially in the U.S. – and produced books and videos.

-During the 1990s Wally Jay, Remy Presas (Modern Arnis), and Jack Hogan (Kyusho Jitsu) traveled together throughout the United States and worldwide promulgating small-circle jujitsu.
+During the 1990s Wally Jay, Remy Presas (Modern Arnis), and George Dillman (Kyusho Jitsu) traveled together throughout the United States and worldwide promulgating small-circle jujitsu.
 At that time many elements of Small Circle JuJitsu were well integrated into Modern Arnis.